Bulgaria–United States relations: The Peace Conference and the Treaty of Versailles

 On its proposals for restoring to Bulgaria the territory of southern Dobrudzha, largely inhabited by Bulgarians but given to Romania in 1913, and lands in Eastern Thrace along the Aegean Sea.
 The U.S. delegation faced the united opposition of France, Britain, Japan and Italy.
 The final treaty between the Allies and Bulgaria gave Greece formerly Bulgarian territories along the Aegean Sea in Thrace, with the promise that Bulgaria would have free access to the Aegean through Salonika, and through the Turkish Straits, which were to be administered by a newly created international state.
-Macedonia became part of the new state of Yugoslavia.
+North Macedonia became part of the new state of Yugoslavia.

 In the midst of his defense of the Versailles Treaty, President Wilson suffered a stroke.
 Wilson was unwilling compromise with the Senate, and The Treaty was defeated in the Senate.
-In March 1921 Warren G. Harding became President, and the United States retreated into a policy of isolationism from European and Balkan affairs.
+In March 1921 Warren G. Harding became president, and the United States retreated into a policy of isolationism from European and Balkan affairs.

-The Treaty of Versailles reduced the territory of Bulgaria, but did not resolve any of the territorial conflicts in the Balkans.
-It created a powerful new state, Yugoslavia, next to Bulgaria, which claimed the Macedonian territories which Bulgaria felt belonged to it.
-It resulted in a flood of Bulgarian refugees out of the Yugoslavian part of Macedonia, Thrace, and of Greek refugees out of Bulgaria, and created tensions which would help lead to Bulgaria and the United States being on opposite sides in the Second World War.
+The Treaty of Versailles reduced the territory of Bulgaria, but did not fully resolve territorial conflicts in the Balkans.
+It created a powerful new state, Yugoslavia, next to Bulgaria, which continued to claim larger Macedonian territories.
+It resulted in a flood of Bulgarian refugees out of the Yugoslav part of Macedonia, Thrace, and of Greek refugees out of Bulgaria, and created tensions which would help lead to Bulgaria and the United States being on opposite sides in the Second World War.